 Then the novices, young girls anxious to penetrate the mysteries of the Bori dance, appear.
 With lightly balancing steps and waving a cloth in their hands, they dance to the music and then kneel down before the Magadja who, as it were, blessing them, lays her hands on their backs.
 Another Bori woman is already dancing, a bronze staff resting on her hip, her frenzied eye on the heavens.
 While all this is going on the Adjingi stands aside unmoved.
 But now his body is suddenly convulsed, he snatches at the air with cramped-up fingers and stammers words without meaning.
 The crowd now makes way for him and some women cover him with cloths.
 The attack (the possession) is soon over and the Adjingi begins to put on his garments. ”

-In conclusion, the Hausa religion takes up the great pillars of the African Religion, namely a unique God who is the creative energy distributed in each element of creation, the Sun which is the main visible entity and therefore assimilated to a miniature form of God, the preponderant place of the woman in the practice of Religion.
+In conclusion, the Hausa religion takes up the great pillars of the African Spirituality, namely a unique God who is the creative energy distributed in each element of creation, the Sun which is the main visible entity and therefore assimilated to a miniature form of God, the preponderant place of the woman in the practice of Religion.

 PS : Alledjenu is actually a word of Arabic origin.
 The real name of the forms of God among the Hausa is Iskoki.